 Stakeholders from a wide range of sectors in Scotland were invited to comment on the draft grades in April 2016.
 The invitation to stakeholders can be found here, and a summary of stakeholders’ responses, along with our comments on these responses can be found here.

 The report card provides critical and up- to- date information on the physical activity and health of Scottish children and adolescents, and can be used in a number of ways:

-Teachers, coaches, health professionals, charitable organisations: use it to inform your work with children, adolescents, and their families.
+- Teachers, coaches, health professionals, charitable organisations can use it to inform their work with children, adolescents, and their families.

-Funding bodies: use it to help shape funding strategy and decisions.
+- Funding bodies can use it to help shape funding strategy and decisions.

-We aim to produce the next Scottish card in May 2015, but need project funders and partners to do so.
-If you might be interested in helping write or fund the next card please contact Prof John J Reilly (firstname.lastname@example.org).
+We aim to produce the next Scottish card in 2018, but need project funders and partners to do so.
+If you are interested in helping write or fund the next card please contact Prof John J Reilly (firstname.lastname@example.org).

 The first Active Healthy Kids Scotland Report Card was published in 2013 and is available to download in both Short-Form and Long-Form.
 An academic publication based on the 2013 Scottish Report Card was published in the Journal of Physical Activity & Health in 2014 and can be found here , additionally an academic paper comparing the grades of the other countries involved was published in the same journal in 2014 and can be found here.
 The 2013 Active Healthy Kids Report Card was funded with a small Knowledge Exchange Grant from the Scottish Universities Insight Institute (www.scottishinsight.ac.uk)

 Partnership and Funding for the 2016 Report Card